ShchebetovaEK/second/README.md

 * Application protocol's
 * View all doctor's
 * View all patient's protocol
-* Search by last name
+* Search by speciality

 _Doctor role_
  ---
 * Go to the "main" page
-* Go to price page
 * Go to our doctors page
 * Go to about page
 * Change locale